csc301-2023-fall/project-12-unicef-m/deliverables/D1/planning.md

 ### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?

+User Stroy 1a: As a data analyst at UNICEF, I want to be able to view all of my dashboards so that I can pick which one to clone.
+I also want to be able to pick different datasets for each chart in the chosen dashboard.

+Accepptance Criteria 1a: The web app should display all the dashboards.
+Once the dashboard is picked, the user should be able to see all the charts in that dashboard and pick a dataset and new name for each chart.

-User Story 1: As a data analyst at UNICEF, I have many datasets.
+User Story 1b: As a data analyst at UNICEF, I have many datasets.
 I would like to see the available dashboards that can be cloned with the other viable data sources I can use as the new datasource for the clone.

-Acceptance Criteria 1: Having multiple screens for available dashboards and viable data sources respectively.
+Acceptance Criteria 1b: Having multiple screens for available dashboards and viable data sources respectively.
 Being able to sort datasets in the view according to different features of the data and/or country and having clear indications of whether a dataset is viable with and reasons to why it is not viable.

 User Story 2: As a large team of data analysts, we would like to make use of the dashboard cloning capabilities to deploy ~130 copies for each country’s datasource.